Brain cancer virus

 Recent studies point to connexin 43, one of the proteins that ACT1 targets, as a participant in desensitizing glioblastomas to TMZ.
 Gourdie and Sheng realized that if the cancer cells were treated with ACT1, they might become sensitive to TMZ again.
 It would be tricky, since ACT1 is short lived and must be administered frequently to maintain the communication benefits.
 But if Gourdie and Sheng combined their efforts, they could tackle the disease in a completely novel way.

 “Rob’s team had the peptide and my team had a glioblastoma model system,” Sheng said.
-“We put ACT1 and TMZ together and found that the combination substantially inhibits the growth of glioblastoma cells.”
+“We put ACT1 and TMZ together and found that the combination substantially inhibits the growth of brain cancer virus glioblastoma cells.”

 The scientists injected animal glioblastoma model with ACT1, TMZ, or a combination of the two.
 The tumors that received the combination were significantly smaller, and, in some cases, not visible at all.